 Check these out, and then apply the appetizer scale below to determine your best next step.

 - Marinate Yourself – When I started down my road to freedom, my problem was that I didn’t know anyone personally who had lived life outside the Corporate confines.
 It felt like I was pioneering something on my own, and I felt alone and lost.
 Turns out there are lots of people out there who can be great role models.
 I marinated myself in freedom by reading about and hanging out with entrepreneurs, freedom teachers, and movement makers and that eventually made me hungry for more.
-I started by following a few bloggers like Jonathan Mead and the Trailblazer community; then I started identifying people in my local community.
+I started by following the Trailblazer community; then I started identifying people in my local community.

 - Create a Freedom Account – This is a huge deal.
 When you’ve got a few months of expenses stashed away in the bank, you feel freer at work.
 If they fired you tomorrow, you know you could survive and bridge yourself to the next gig.
 You can be bolder with your decision making, take more risks, and say more about what you really think.
 It makes work much more satisfying when you know your freedom is in the bank.